Cautious Clay: Career

 Karpeh learned music production at George Washington University by remixing beats for friends.
 His music style is influenced by hip-hop, organic and electronic sounds.
 He plays multiple instruments including the saxophone, flute, guitar, bass, keyboard and drums.

 Known by his stage name Cautious Clay, Karpeh, on September 22, 2017 released "Cold War", the first single from his debut EP Blood Type, which was first released on February 21, 2018, and then re-released on April 13, 2018 with the additional single "Stolen Moments".

 Karpeh's second EP Resonance, was first released on May 30, 2018 and then re-released on August 22, 2018 with the additional song "Crowned".
 His third EP Table of Context, was released on March 27, 2019.

 Karpeh played at the 2019 Billy Reid Shindig in Florence, Alabama.
 He also featured on the soundtrack of 13 Reasons Why: Season 3 with the song "Swim Home".
 Swim Home is one of two collaborations with John Mayer, the other is "Carry Me Away", featured on Table of Context.

-"Cold War" was sampled on the song "London Boy" for Taylor Swift's seventh studio album Lover (2019).
+"Cold War" was interpolated on the song "London Boy" for Taylor Swift's seventh studio album Lover (2019).

 Karpeh's single, "Erase", was featured on the soundtrack of FIFA 20.